Josh-okoro/phobia/README.md

 # phobia
 Phobia is a virtual reality transformational game.
-The aim is to people have a perspective of what people with cleithrophobia experience.
+The aim is to create a perception of what people with cleithrophobia experience.